 The simpler and easier prospecting is, the less you’ll dread doing it—and the more efficient you’ll be.

 There are several CRM tools that you can use to make sales pipeline management easier.
 Set reminders and create automated emails to reach out to prospects and move them further along the pipeline, even after the deal goes cold.
-Automation will help you prioritize warm leads without forgetting about—and losing business from—cold ones or prospects with long buying cycles.
+Automation lets you focus on warm leads while keeping an eye on cold ones, as well as prospects with longer buying cycles.

 Microsoft Dynamics: A CRM software package that boasts a wide portfolio of applications that can work with your existing Microsoft system for a fully integrated solution.